oceanprotocol/docs/contribute/README.md

 ### Apply for a developer job

 Do you REALLY love building on Ocean Protocol?
 Consider joining us full-time!
-The openings are listed at [https://github.com/oceanprotocol/jobs](https://github.com/oceanprotocol/jobs).
+Our openings are listed at [https://github.com/oceanprotocol/jobs](https://github.com/oceanprotocol/jobs).